NSE Symbol: | BSE Code: | ISIN: | Sector:

 Full version of the Annual Report 2013–14 containing complete Balance Sheet, Statement of Profit & Loss Account, other statements and notes thereto prepared as per the requirements of Schedule VI to the Companies Act, 1956, Directors Report (including Management Discussion and Analysis, Corporate Governance Report, Business Responsibility Report) are being sent via email to all shareholders who have provided their email address(es).
 Full version of Annual Report 2013–14 is also available at the Company's website at www.dabur.com Please note that you will be entitled to be furnished, free of cost, the full Annual Report 2013–14, upon receipt of written request from you, as a member of the Company.

 OPERATIONS AND BUSINESS PERFORMANCE

 Kindly refer to Management Discussion & Analysis and Corporate Governance Report which forms part of this report.

-Certificate of the CEO/CFO, inter alia, confirming the correctness of the financial statements, compliance with Company's Code of Conduct, adequacy of the Internal Control measures and reporting of matters to the Audit Committee in terms of Clause 49 of the Listing Agreement with the Stock Exchanges, is attached in the Corporate Governance Report and forms part of this Report.
+A certificate from Auditors of the Company regarding compliance of the conditions of Corporate Governance, as stipulated under Clause 49 of the Listing Agreement with the Stock Exchanges, is attached as 'Annexure 1' and forms part of this report.
+Certificate of the CEO/CFO, inter alia, confirming the correctness of the financial statements, compliance with Company's Code of Conduct, adequacy of the internal control measures and reporting of matters to the Audit Committee in terms of Clause 49 of the Listing Agreement with the Stock Exchanges, is attached in the Corporate Governance report and forms part of this Report.